matthew-scherf/substrate/README.md

 # Substrate Theory — Canonical Repository

 > This repository contains the canonical specification, the **verbatim** Lean 4 formalization, and an Ethereum on‑chain verification record.
-Language is taken **exactly** from the canonical sources without paraphrase.

 ## Abstract (verbatim)